awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-expressions.md

 # Expressions and conditions<a name="ddb-en-client-expressions"></a>

-Expressions in the DynamoDB Enhanced Client API are java representations of [DynamoDB expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.html)\.
+Expressions in the DynamoDB Enhanced Client API are Java representations of [DynamoDB expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.html)\.

 The DynamoDB Enhanced Client API uses three types of expressions: